Dawn Donuts: History

 Dawn Donuts was founded in Flint by franchise owner Arthur Hurand in 1958 with a store on Detroit Street in Flint, Michigan.

 In 1985, the chain unveiled a new store prototype for use at locations inside convenience stores, primarily Amoco gas stations.
 At this time, the chain consisted of over 60 stores, and was owned by Arthur's son, Gary.

 Dunkin' Donuts announced plans to buy the chain in 1991.
 Most of the locations were converted to Dunkin' Donuts, but that chain also sold the right to the Dawn Donuts name to Dawn Food Products, a Jackson bakery.
 They also allowed individual franchises to keep the Dawn Donuts name.
 At the time of the buyout, Dawn Donuts had 59 stores in the state, and all but eight were slated to convert to Dunkin' Donuts.
-23 of the stores were owned by the Hurand family at the time.
+At the time, 23 of the stores were owned by the Hurand family.
 The conversion doubled Dunkin Donuts' presence in Michigan.
 Arthur Hurand died in 2012 at age 95.

-One of the two remaining locations, on Clio Road in Flint, was rebuilt in 2013 as a new store combined with a Subway.
+One of the remaining locations in Flint (on Clio Road) was rebuilt in 2013 as a new store that was combined with a Subway while there were two other Dawn Donut locations in Genesee County that were owned by a different person.